-- BookMaker.eu is the only online sportsbook still offering odds on US President Donald Trump’s Senate Impeachment trial
+- Only one online sportsbook is still offering odds on US President Donald Trump’s Senate Impeachment trial

-- The Democratic House impeachment managers wrapped up the presentation of their opening statements in front of the Senate on Friday
+- The Democratic House impeachment managers wrapped up their opening statements in front of the Senate on Friday

-Well, let’s put it this way – here’s a few things that are more likely to occur than a Senate conviction of Trump:
+Well, let’s put it this way – here are a few things that are more likely to occur than a Senate conviction of Trump:

 - The Green Bay Packers winning Super Bowl 54